Wolfgang Reinhold: Life

 In November 1989 the breach of the Berlin Wall and the clear evidence that the Soviet forces in East Germany had no orders to suppress with force the growing tide of anti-government protest that had taken hold in the country triggered a sequence of events which would lead to the demise of the stand-alone German Democratic Republic and its one-party dictatorship, and culminate with German reunification, formally in October 1990.
 On 31 December 1989 Wolfgang Reinhold resigned his position, together with the country's commander of land-forces, Colonel General Horst Stechbarth, and the head of the Central Political Administration of the National People's Army, Horst Brünner.
 The three of them went into retirement.
-Reinhold was investigated at this time for possible abuse of office, corruption or personal enrichment, but no charges were preferred against him.
+Reinhold was investigated at this time for possible abuse of office, corruption or personal enrichment, but no charges were proffered against him.

 Personal

 Wolfgang Reinhold was married with three children.
 His son Ralph Reinhold became a pilot in the German Air Force and was killed while commanding a TU-154M surveillance plane on 13 September 1997 as the result of a collision off the coast of Namibia with an American military transport plane.